RuyiLi/contest-problems/stalinsort/stalinsort.md

 The remaining ~N~ lines of input for our sorting algorithm will contain the numbers for us to sort.

 ## Output Specification For Our Sorting Algorithm
-Your sorting algorithm should print the sorted numbers in ascending order each on one line, with all elements out of order eliminated.
+Our sorting algorithm should print the sorted numbers in ascending order each on one line, with all elements out of order eliminated.

 ## Sample Input For Our Sorting Algorithm
 ```